 Ancient-Future is much more than a style of worship, it's a way of life-- a life modeled, in many ways, after our brothers and sisters in the early church.

 There's a lot to learn from the ancient Christian church-- those amazing saints who hammered out so many tenets of the faith in a hostile world not so different from our own.
-But sometimes what you find there can feel pretty counter-intutive.
+But sometimes what you find there can feel pretty counter-intuitive.
 In fact, some of what we've embraced from the early church seems to go against the modern ideas about church life and church growth.
 But our pastoral intention is to challenge a modern consumer church mentality and connect with folks who truly want to live out biblical values.
 We're not looking for more church members for the sake of numbers.
 We are seeking people who want to join God's amazing story— the story of the redemption of all creation— and to worship Him with abandon and passion.